Masaki-Yamanaka/itcss-rscss-template/README.md

 # itcss-rscss-template

-Boilerplate of ITCSS and RSCSS
+Template of ITCSS and RSCSS

 ## Folder Structure